vitorlopes079/normalization/README.md

 # Normalization Project

 ## About
-This project is a study on implementing data normalization using the `createEntityAdapter` hook from Redux Toolkit.
-It serves as a practical example to understand and apply normalization concepts in state management.
+createEntityAdapter is a utility from Redux Toolkit that simplifies the management of entity collections (like lists of comments, users, posts, etc.) in your state.
+It provides a standardized way to store your data in a 'normalized' form and includes a set of reusable reducer functions and selectors.

+Normalization
+Normalization is a design practice where you structure your state such that each item is stored only once and is referenced by IDs elsewhere in your state.
+This approach is beneficial for handling complex state shapes, making updates more predictable, and improving performance.